Ariharasudhan-A/Understanding-Cloud-Organization-from-Satellite-Images/README.md

 ## Overview

-The objective of this project is to build a model to classify cloud organization patterns from satellite images, which is crucial for understanding and predicting climate changes.
+The objective of this project is to build a Deep learning model to classify cloud organization patterns from satellite images, which is crucial for understanding and predicting climate changes.

 The project involves: